Which is the best beach in Sri Lanka?

 Hikkaduwa

-As I had previously read from other blog posts, Hikkaduwa was supposed to be one the best towns along the south where to socialize and spend some beach time.
-As it turned out though, the off-season had taken its toll and the place was pretty quiet.
+As I had previously read from other blog posts, Hikkaduwa was supposed to be one the best towns in the south to socialize and spend some beach time.
+As it turned out though, the off-season (april-november) had taken its toll and the place was pretty quiet.
 Visiting Hikkaduwa at low season does not make it any worse though.
 Even though the scuba shops and many restaurants were closed there was still plenty to do.
 A small surf break seemed to be good for beginners and the long stretches of beach were pretty much empty for lazing around in the sun.
 The weather was perfect with no clouds and rain as well during my stay there.
 The sunsets on the beach made the days complete.
 During the night time, it was possible to see and experience a swim in the glowing ocean which is filled with small non-harmful jellyfish.
 I had only experienced it in Cambodia on Koh Ta Kiev before, where the sea lit up with phosphorescence (bioluminescent plankton) during the night time.
 It is truly an incredible feeling.
 Even though Hikkaduwa was a nice place to stay I was looking for more socializing and backpacker vibes since I had spent previous months travelling in countries which were a bit less popular among tourists.

 In Hikkaduwa, I decided to rent a scooter for the rest of my stay in Sri Lanka aiming to discover the whole island with it.
 It turned out to be the right decision, I had an amazing time and managed to visit places that tourists normally do not have a chance to go to.
 More about renting a scooter in Sri Lanka will be already in one of the following blog posts.